lncm/pi-factory/docs/MANUAL.md

 Passwords should be disabled when you create a new image.

 For those who still are using password authentication it is recommended that you change both root and lncm users with the ```passwd``` utility.

-Also, renaming the hotspot and changing the password is another thing that you need to do - the file is  ```/etc/iotwifi/wificfg.json``` as the password is public.

 #### Networking